Jdickson96/Sparta-Global-Training-Code/README.md

 ### Static Keyword
 Static means that the item using the keyword doesn't need to be instanced.
 Along with this Static classes can only contain static members.

+### Exceptions
+Exceptions are objects which are thrown when an issue occurs at runtime.
+There are differences between
+* Syntax Error (Won't compile due to spelling or written issue)
+* Logic Errors (Code will compile but there is an issue with the operators)
+* Exceptions (Code will compile but returns unexpected output)